pulumi/terraform-provider-datadog/website/docs/r/timeboard.html.markdown

 - `type` - (Required) How the marker lines will look.
 Possible values are {"error", "warning", "info", "ok"} {"dashed", "solid", "bold"}.
 Example: "error dashed".
 - `value` - (Required) Mathematical expression describing the marker.
 Examples: "y > 1", "-5 < y < 0", "y = 19".
 - `label` - (Optional) A label for the line or range. **Warning:** when a label is enabled but left empty through the UI, the Datadog API returns a boolean value, not a string.
-This makes `terraform plan` fail with a JSON decoding error.
+This makes `pulumi up` fail with a JSON decoding error.

 ### Nested `graph` `yaxis` block